Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Indiana Wesleyan University is accredited by the Higher Learning Commission.

-Marian University’s Adult Program (MAP) offers a Christian-centered online education for working adults.
-Courses are offered entirely online, with opportunities for internships and community work.
-Students can earn associate or bachelor’s degrees.
+The program offers associate and bachelor’s degrees.
 Courses are 5 to 8 weeks long, and there are nine start dates throughout the year.
-Programs include an accelerated RN-to-BSN and paralegal studies.
+Programs of study include an accelerated RN-to-BSN and paralegal studies.

-Marian University is accredited by The Higher Learning Commission of the North Central Association.
+Marian University is accredited by the Higher Learning Commission of the North Central Association.

 Oakland City University is accredited by the Higher Learning Commission.

-Purdue University’s online learning system offers over 200 programs to help nontraditional learners earn degrees and advance in their careers.
+Purdue University’s online learning system offers over 200 programs designed to help nontraditional learners earn degrees and advance in their careers.

-Purdue University is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
+Purdue University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

 Saint Mary-of-the-Woods College has been providing students with distance learning options for over 40 years.
 The school offers completely online programs and hybrid programs.
 It’s free to apply.
 Students may be able to transfer credits or earn credits through a Prior Learning Assessment.
-Associate, bachelor’s, and master’s degrees are available in fields like criminology and art therapy.

 Saint Mary-of-the-Woods College is accredited by the Higher Learning Commission.

-Trine University supports online students to help them be successful.
+Trine University aims to support its online students so that they can be successful in their education.
 It helps students figure out transfer credits, provides scheduling advice, and offers tutoring.
 New classes start every 8 weeks, and many textbooks are free.
-Students can earn associate, bachelor’s, or master’s degrees in over 20 programs.
-Fields of study offered include engineering, healthcare, leadership, business, and justice.

 Trine University is accredited by the Higher Learning Commission.

-The University of Indianapolis offers online degrees for nontraditional students and working adults looking to further their careers.
+The University of Indianapolis offers online degree programs designed for nontraditional students and working adults looking to further their careers.
 Most courses are fully online, while some are in a hybrid format.
-Some require local field work.
-Undergraduate students can earn an accelerated BSN.
-Graduate students can choose between seven masters and three doctorates, including aging studies and management.
+Some require local fieldwork.

 The University of Indianapolis is accredited by the Higher Learning Commission.

 The University of Notre Dame offers one online degree, an MS in Data Science.
 The program is taught by teachers from the mathematics and business departments and industry leaders.
-The program is fully online and offers the chance for collaboration.
-There are multiple start dates each year.
-The curriculum consists of courses like Big Data and Linear Models.

 The University of Notre Dame is accredited by the Higher Learning Commission.

 The University of Saint Francis offers career-driven online degree programs, many of which can potentially be completed in just 1 year.
-Small online classes and a dedicated success coach help to ensure success.
-Students can choose between 11 online programs.
-Most are for master’s degrees along with a few certificates.
-Fields of study include healthcare administration, online teaching, and management science.
+Small online classes and dedicated success coaches help to ensure success.

 The University of Saint Francis is accredited by the Higher Learning Commission.

-The University of Southern Indiana’s online learning program provides flexible scheduling and many asynchronous programs for nontraditional and adult learners.
-Programs are 100% online.
-Most programs have several start dates and offer 7 week classes.
-Students can earn bachelor’s, master’s, or doctorate degrees in fields like sport management, liberal studies, education, and radiologic technology.
+The University of Southern Indiana’s online learning program provides flexible scheduling and many asynchronous programs designed for nontraditional and adult learners.
+The programs are 100% online, and most offer several start dates each year and 7 week classes.

 The University of Southern Indiana is accredited by the Higher Learning Commission.

-Valparaiso University offers a limited number of online programs for students.
-Some programs are almost entirely online, while a few are in a hybrid format.
-Students can earn an MS in Cyber Security, an OTD in Occupational Therapy, or a BS, an MS, or a DNP in Nursing.
+Online students can earn an MS in Cyber Security, an OTD in Occupational Therapy, or a BS, an MS, or a DNP in Nursing.
 Nursing programs require on-campus time along with online work.

 Valparaiso University is accredited by the Higher Learning Commission.

-Students at Vincennes University can earn a degree through several online programs.
+Vincennes University offers several online programs.
 While some programs are fully online, others require time on campus or a practicum experience.
 Classes are 8 to 12 weeks long and have several start dates throughout the year.
-Students can earn associate or bachelor’s degrees in fields like technology or behavioral sciences.

 Vincennes University is accredited by the Higher Learning Commission.